A new garage door can be both aesthetically pleasing and practical, especially if it’s an electrically operated version.

 - Single door – width 2290mm x height 2200mm

-- Standard installation with enough head room and space either side for the box and guide rails
+- Standard installation with enough headroom and space on either side for the box and guide rails

 - Safety sensor